perfect-less/KemanaKita/ml/inference/README.md

 ```
 inference.run()
 ```
-it will run as if you run ith with the first method.
+it will run as if you run it with the first method.